mtnz0r/mSL/README.md

 # mSL
-AUTHOR NOT ME

-SCRIPTS I USE AT IRC

-SAVED HERE ^^
+Welcome m8

+I Saved here witch script i use at IRC

+Some script are made by me some not ^^ and dont remember authors.

+Have FUN.